MarcoLassandro/HOW_TO_DISAGREE_PROJECT/README.md

 # HOW_TO_DISAGREE_PROJECT
-The notebook files have been run in a google colab environment
+The notebook files have been run in a google colab environment.